telcoin/telcoin-contracts/contracts/swap/README.md

-# FeeBuyback Contracts Overview
+# AmirX Contracts Overview

-This documentation provides insights into the FeeBuyback contract and the ISimplePlugin interface.
+This documentation provides insights into the AmirX contract and the ISimplePlugin interface.
 The system is designed to facilitate DeFi swap operations while incorporating a mechanism for the buyback of fees using collected tokens.

 ## Contracts